lostecho187/Experiments/README.md

 ### Get the public data
 Access to the [Los Alamos National Laboratory (LANL) Dataset (auth.txt.gz)](https://csr.lanl.gov/data/cyber1/)

+Or use 'auth.txt' instead.
+We selected 25 million logs out of the LANL dataset, since it's too huge.

 ### Run lms and gfe
 **Lms:**
 put auth.txt in lms folder then run: